 ESPAÑOL What is autonomy?
-Santa Cruz, Tarija, Beni, and Pando, four of Bolivia's nine states, want to be autonomous.
+Santa Cruz, Tarija, Beni, and Pando, four of Bolivia's nine states, have for many years demanded that each of Bolivia's states be autonomous.
 They believe that every state should have its own decision-making power over the use of its resources, the income they provide, and the state budget, similar to (but not exactly the same as) the U.S. system in which each state can make its own laws, vote on its own budget, and determine the use of some of its own resources.

 At this time the Bolivian government is centralized.
 This means that all states must remit their earnings to the central government which then decides how to invest those earnings in the country.
 Of the total earnings, a small percentage is sent back to each of the states; however, the central government decides how much to send.